 Our tuition charges vary by type and length of our programs and the program level, such as undergraduate or advanced training.
-We implemented tuition rate increases of up to 5% for the year ended September 30, 2015, and 2% to 4% for the years ended September 30, 2014 and 2013.
+Tuition rates have increased by approximately 2% to 4% for the years ended September 30, 2014 and 2013, and 3% to 5% for the year ended September 30, 2012.
 We regularly evaluate our tuition pricing based on individual campus markets, the competitive environment and ED regulations.

 Most students at our campuses rely on funds received under various government-sponsored student financial aid programs, predominantly Title IV Programs and various veterans benefits programs, to pay a substantial portion of their tuition and other education-related expenses.
-Approximately 66% of our revenues, on a cash basis, were collected from funds distributed under Title IV Programs for the year ended September 30, 2015.
-This percentage differs from our Title IV percentage as calculated under the 90/10 rule due to the prescribed treatment of certain Title IV stipends under the rule.
-Additionally, approximately 20% of our revenues, on a cash basis, were collected from funds distributed under various veterans benefits programs for the year ended September 30, 2015.
+In 2014, approximately 66% of our revenues, on a cash basis as defined by ED, were derived from federal student financial aid programs.
+Additionally, approximately 20% of our revenues, on a cash basis, were collected from funds distributed under various veterans benefits programs for the year ended September 30, 2014.

 We extend credit for tuition and fees, for a limited period of time, to the majority of our students.
-Our credit risk is mitigated through the students' participation in federally funded financial aid and veterans benefit programs unless students withdraw prior to the receipt by us of Title IV or veterans benefit funds for those students.
+Our credit risk is mitigated through the students' participation in federally funded financial aid programs unless students withdraw prior to the receipt by us of Title IV funds for those students.
 The financial aid and veterans benefits programs are subject to political and budgetary considerations.
 There is no assurance that such funding will be maintained at current levels.
 Extensive and complex regulations govern the financial assistance programs in which our students participate.
 Our administration of these programs is periodically reviewed by various regulatory agencies.
-Any regulatory violation could be the basis for the initiation of potential adverse actions, including a suspension, limitation, placement on reimbursement status or termination proceeding, which could have a material adverse effect on our business.
+Any regulatory violation could be the basis for the initiation of potential adverse actions including a suspension, limitation, placement on reimbursement status or termination proceeding which could have a material adverse effect on our business.

-If any of our institutions were to lose its eligibility to participate in federal student financial aid or veterans benefit programs, the students at that institution, and other locations of that institution, would lose access to funds derived from those programs and would have to seek alternative sources of funds to pay their tuition and fees.
-The receipt of financial aid and veterans benefit funds reduces the students' amounts due to us and has no impact on revenue recognition, as the transfer relates to the source of funding for the costs of education which may occur through Title IV, veterans benefit or other funds and resources available to the student.
+If any of our institutions were to lose its eligibility to participate in federal student financial aid programs, the students at that institution, and other locations of that institution, would lose access to funds derived from those programs and would have to seek alternative sources of funds to pay their tuition and fees.
+The receipt of financial aid funds reduces the students' amounts due to us and has no impact on revenue recognition, as the transfer relates to the source of funding for the costs of education which may occur through Title IV or other funds and resources available to the student.
 Additionally, we bear all credit and collection risk for the portion of our student tuition that is funded through our proprietary loan program.